Denis Lebedev: Career from 2018

 On 1 February 2018, the WBA demoted Lebedev to 'champion in recess' and promoted Cuban Yuniel Dorticos from 'regular' to 'full' champion in order for his WBSS semi final fight with IBF beltholder Murat Gassiev to be a true unification.
 The WBA stated the winner of the tournament would be mandated to fight Lebedev.

 On 21 July, Oleksandr Usyk defeated Murat Gassiev to become the undisputed cruiserweight champion, holding all four major belts.
 A day later, promoter Andrei Ryabinsky was discussing the possibilities of Lebedev using his status as 'champion in recess' to force a fight with Usyk.
 However, having dealing with inactivity, mostly due to injuries, the fight would not be ideal right away.
 In August, according to Russian promotional company RCC Boxing, Lebedev would return to the ring on 7 September in Chelyabinsk.
 It was said that Lebedev would fight a WBA top 15 ranked boxer.
-US-based Russian boxer Alexey Zubov (17-1, 9 KOs) called out Lebedev to fight him in September.
+US-based Russian boxer Alexey Zubov (17–1, 9 KOs) called out Lebedev to fight him in September.
 His promoter Dmitriy Salita said, “Alexey’s skills, size drive and determination make him a big threat in the cruiserweight division.
 In this fight particularly Alexey is very hungry to break into the scene with the best cruiserweights in the world.”
-German-based Turkish boxer Hizni Altunkaya (30-2, 17 KOs) was confirmed as Lebedev's opponent in a scheduled 10 round bout at the Traktor Sport Palace.
+German-based Turkish boxer Hizni Altunkaya (30–2, 17 KOs) was confirmed as Lebedev's opponent in a scheduled 10 round bout at the Traktor Sport Palace.
 Altunkaya was last seen in action, losing via TKO against a returning Beibut Shumenov for the vacant WBA (Regular) title in July 2018.
-On 5 September, the WBA ordered for Oleksandr Usyk (15-0, 11 KO) to start negotiating with Lebedev and gave them until the first week of October 2018 to complete negotiations.
+On 5 September, the WBA ordered for Oleksandr Usyk (15–0, 11 KOs) to start negotiating with Lebedev and gave them until the first week of October 2018 to complete negotiations.
 At the time, a fight between Usyk and Tony Bellew was being negotiated.
 Lebedev defeated Altunkaya via 3rd round KO.
 Lebedev struggled to cut off the ring in the opening round as Altunkaya was able to use his foot movement to avoid any damage.
 Altunkaya was first dropped in round 2 following a left hand.
 In round 3, Lebedev connected with a left hand counter which dropped Altunkaya.
 The referee made the 10 count and the fight was stopped at 1 minute, 2 seconds.
 For the bout, Lebedev weighed 212 pounds.